getsentry/rfcs/text/0010-exception-types.md

 # Summary

-This RFC suggests a feature which introduces additional types of exceptions next to `unhandled`.
+This RFC suggests a feature which introduces additional types of exceptions next to `mechanism.handled`.

 # Motivation